Madhu-2101/PunchCardVision/README.md

 ## Output
-Here are some examples of visualized punched card data:
+Here is a example of visualized punched card data:

 **Colored Representation**